DevOpsBootcamp/website/source/users-groups-permissions.rst

     All users have a specific set of permissions, i.e., things they *can* and *cannot* do.
-The Linux super-user ``root`` is not burdened by this and so it can do pretty much whever it wants.
+The Linux super-user ``root`` is not burdened by this and so it can do pretty much whatever it wants.
 As a *person* this is important because you can *become* root and get things done that *your* user is unable to do.